 If you have bought your stocks on margin, you may never get this choice.
-When the stock declines rapidly, or if there is a market crash (blood on the streets = best time to buy stocks), you will be forced out of your existing positions.
+When the stock declines rapidly, or if there is a market crash (blood on the streets = best time to buy stocks, for example, the stock market crash 1929), you will be forced out of your existing positions.
 When you lose basic control over your portfolio, you cannot steer it for long term profits.

 Margin does give You Some Flexibility